Skip to main content

 The other Shakespeare role Pacino has played multiple times onstage is Shylock in The Merchant of Venice, which he got to play onscreen in Michael Radford’s 2004 film.
 Pacino is able to describe more clearly what appeals to him about this character: he explains in Sonny Boy that he’s drawn to Shylock’s “dignity,” saying “He’s not an Iago, not a Richard III, or any of the other villains of Shakespeare.”
 He sees Shylock as a “hero […] a survivor.”
 Despite Pacino’s different conceptions of the characters, onscreen they sound exactly alike.
 Both speak in the familiar Pacino-esque cadence that alternates between slow and quiet phrasing and sudden fast and loud outbursts.

 Pacino’s legacy as Michael Corleone also makes it hard to miss the similarities between the third scene of Merchant with the opening scene of The Godfather.
-Pacino’s Shylock channels Marlon Brando’s Don Corleone when both are asked for favors by reluctant men who would rather not associate with a Jewish moneylender or an Italian gangster.
+Pacino’s Shylock channels Marlon Brando’s Don Corleone when both are asked for favors by reluctant men who would rather not be indebted to a Jewish moneylender or an Italian gangster.
 Francis Ford Coppola’s Oscar-winning screenplay even echoes Shakespeare’s rhetorical structure:

 from The Godfather: